|

 You'll find a lot of upper years (also a FAQ) that are willing and more than happy to answer your questions.

-Tony 'bloodninja' Huynh
+__________________Tony 'bloodninja' Huynh

 Computer Engineering & Management IV